noxymon-mekari/mkrgen/docs/docs/advanced-flag/worker.md

 ## Integration with Other Features

-The worker feature integrates seamlessly with other go-blueprint features:
+The worker feature integrates seamlessly with other mkrgen features:

 - **Docker**: Redis service is automatically added to `docker-compose.yml`
 - **Environment**: Worker variables are included in `.env` templates